Author | Permission to Use Info | Print PDF

 People are different, and seeing things differently is normal.
 Communicating respect for another person’s point of view does not mean that you are agreeing with it.
-For example, you might say, “I really respect your point of view, but this is an area where we are going to need to agree to disagree, because I believe differently than you do.”
+For example, you might say, “I really respect your point of view – and, this is an area where we are going to need to agree to disagree, because our perspectives are different.”

 People also often remember things differently.
-Without a video camera recording every moment, we don’t have an objective way to determine what actually happened.
-So you can say, “My understanding is that you feel frustrated and upset because you remember me saying that you didn’t need to get this done today.
+Without video recording every moment, we don’t have an objective way to determine what actually happened – and even when problems are captured by video, people’s experiences still turn out to be different!
+So, you can say, “My understanding is that you feel frustrated and upset because you remember me saying that you didn’t need to get this done today.
 I am really sorry that you feel frustrated and upset.
-I have a different memory about what happened, but your feelings are important to me.
-Let’s see what we can do to avoid this kind of miscommunication in the future.”
+I have a different memory about what happened – and, your feelings are important to me.
+Let’s see what we cando to avoid this kind of miscommunication in the future.”

 When necessary, you can set boundaries about behavior while acknowledging someone’s right to be upset about these boundaries.
 For example, “I understand that you feel embarrassed that I reminded you to make sure that you come here not smelling of smoke or perfume.
 I really don’t want to embarrass you, and I’m sorry.
 I’d appreciate any feedback you can give me about how I could have brought up this concern in a more respectful way.”